Susan Collins Of Maine Announces She Will Seek Reelection

 "The fundamental question I had to ask myself in making my decision was this: In today's polarized political environment, is there still a role for a centrist who believes in getting things done through compromise, collegiality, and bipartisanship?"
 Collins said in an email to reporters.
 "I have concluded that the answer to this question is 'yes' and I will, therefore, seek the honor of continuing to serve as Maine's United States senator."

-The news that Collins, 67, will launch a bid for a fifth term came a day after she told NPR that she was undecided on whether to convict Trump in a Senate trial, which could start as soon as next month, over his conduct with Ukraine.
+The news that Collins, 67, will launch a bid for a fifth term came a day after she told NPR that she was undecided on whether to convict Trump in a potential Senate trial, which could start as soon as next month, over his conduct with Ukraine.

-"I have not made up my mind," Collins, one of 100 U.S. senators who will serve as jurors in the president's Senate trial, told NPR.
+"I have not made up my mind," Collins, one of 100 U.S. senators who would serve as jurors in the president's Senate trial, told NPR.
 "And I think it would be inappropriate for me to have made up my mind before I hear the presentations from both sides."

-Collins could face a tough re-election.
+Collins could face a tough reelection.
 Americans remain deeply divided over impeachment and a host of other hot-button political issues.
 Although Collins has carried her state's tradition of political independence in the Senate, she has been assailed by her constituents in Maine for her vote to confirm Supreme Court Justice Brett Kavanaugh, despite her self-identification as an abortion-rights supporter.
-Critics to her left have also attacked Collins for her opposition to Obamacare and for backing the Republican-sponsored tax cut, a measure that liberals criticize as a giveaway to the rich.
+Critics to her left have also attacked Collins for her opposition to the Affordable Care Act, aka Obamacare, and for backing the Republican-sponsored tax cut, a measure that liberals criticize as a giveaway to the rich.

-Collins's role as a juror in Trump's impeachment trial will be closely watched.
+Collins' role as a juror in Trump's impeachment trial will be closely watched.
 Unlike some of her Republican colleagues, who have said they will not be impartial in the process, Collins has repeatedly said she has an open mind.

 "I think it's important not to prejudge the facts of the case or the evidence that is presented," Collins told NPR.